 Skrill Payment Platform

-To connect to the Skrill Payment Gateway, merchants are required to include Skrill as a payment method on the checkout or payment page.
-When the customer clicks Skrill two things happen: the customer is redirected to the Skrill website and Skrill is provided with merchant details including account ID, payment amount, and other information; this is provided in a standard HTML form.
+To connect to the Skrill Payment Gateway, merchants must include Skrill as a payment method on the checkout or payment page.
+When the customer clicks Skrill two things happen.
+Firstly, the customer is redirected to the Skrill website and Skrill is provided with merchant details including account ID, payment amount, and other information.
+This is provided in a standard HTML form.

 The customer enters payment information and card details on the Skrill website and confirms the transaction.
-Skrill then requests authorisation from the card issuer, third party provider, or the customer’s bank; the request is approved or declines and the result is displayed on the Skrill payment gateway.
-The merchant receives notification accordingly.
+Skrill then requests authorisation from the card issuer, third party provider, or the customer’s bank.
+The request approves or declines and the result is displayed on the Skrill payment gateway.
+The merchant is notified accordingly.

 Integrating the Skrill payment platform with the merchant website is straight forward and requires only a limited amount of programming skill.
 The gateway is compatible with all mainstream shopping carts.